Equivariant localizing invariants of simple varieties: Applications to concrete localizing invariants

-On the other hand, we can illustrate Observation \ref{observation: stability of the Parshin property} on the following example, which is not directly covered by the class $\eB^G_{\F_q}$. \begin{example} Split toric varieties over $\F_p$ satisfy the equivariant Parshin's property. \end{example} \begin{proof} Note that this is the case for the point; it then holds for smooth split toric varieties by \cite[Theorem 6.2]{VV03}.
-Since the statement is compatible with enlarging $T$ along precomposition with a group homomorphism by Remark \ref{remark: classes of simple varieties for different groups}, the case of singular split toric varieties reduces to the smooth case via toric resolutions and cdh descent. \end{proof}
+On the other hand, we can illustrate Observation \ref{observation: stability of the Parshin property} on the following example, which is not directly covered by the class $\eB^G_{\F_q}$ (although see \S \ref{section: outlook}).
+Recall \cite{VV03} for a quick overwiew of split toric varieties over $k$. \begin{example} Split toric varieties over $\F_p$ satisfy the equivariant Parshin's property. \end{example} \begin{proof} Note that this is the case for the point; it then holds for smooth split toric varieties by \cite[Theorem 6.2]{VV03}.
+Since the statement is compatible with enlarging $T$ along precomposition with a group homomorphism by Remark \ref{remark: classes of simple varieties for different groups}, the case of singular split toric varieties reduces to the smooth case via toric resolutions and cdh descent from Observation \ref{observation: stability of the Parshin property}. \end{proof}

+\begin{remark} The Parshin's property also holds for the so called \textit{broken toric varieties}, defined by closed gluing of toric varieties along toric subvarieties.
+Indeed, the statement is clear from Example \ref{example: parshin property for toric varieties} via Observation \ref{observation: stability of the Parshin property} -- see Example \ref{example: closed gluing} below for the relevant abstract blowups.
+Broken toric varieties (with smooth irreducible components) naturally appear in the mirror symmetry literature, see \cite{Sun24} and references there. \end{remark}